saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 ### The pom.mxl File

 The `pom.xml` file is what Maven uses to identify which dependencies to install and update.
 To start off, you will updated `pom.xml` with your dependencies.
 Maven will install and use these dependencies alongside the test code.
-Note that the versions may be out of date and you may want to use a more updated version of JUnit, Selenium, or Selenium drivers.
+Note that the versions may be out of date and you may want to use a more updated version of JUnit4, Selenium, or Selenium drivers.

 ```